grinsteindavid/streaming-video/landing-page/README.md

 This streamlined approach prioritizes user engagement while maintaining performance across all devices and accessibility standards.

+### Visual Design (UI)

+#### Color Scheme

+- Dominantly dark theme: deep navy and black tones for backgrounds
+- Contrasting white and light gray fonts
+- Highlight colors: Blue (for selected content), Yellow (Prime branding), occasional use of red/orange for urgency (like rentals expiring soon)

+#### Typography

+- Clean, modern sans-serif fonts
+- Hierarchy is clear — large bold titles for featured shows, smaller text for metadata like rating, duration, year

+#### Layout

+- Grid-based with horizontal carousels (e.g., "Continue Watching", "Recommended", etc.)
+- Cards are used extensively with rounded corners and subtle shadows

+#### Imagery

+- Poster-heavy interface, using high-quality thumbnails as the main visual cues
+- Banner heroes for originals and promoted content

 ## Getting Started

 ### Prerequisites